j2zhao/tablevault/docs/core_concepts/execution.md

 In TableVault, an artifact is any non-dataframe file, such as an image, log, or serialized model, that is linked to a specific value in a table dataframe.
 This creates an organized and powerful connection between structured data and related unstructured files.

 Artifacts are linked to specific instance or table folders.
 Temporary instances always contain its own isolated artifact folder; this folder is moved to a materalized location after the library validates that each artifact storied has a reference in its corresponding dataframe.

+Check out [Worflow with Artifacts](../workflows/workflow_artifacts.md) to see an exmple of artifacts being linked in TableVault.

 **Use Cases**